The main menu bar

 Access management >

-Access management contains three pages to help you restrict access to sensitive apps by assigning them to asset groups and then adding specific users to those groups.
+Access management contains three pages to help you restrict access to sensitive applications by assigning them to asset groups and then adding specific users to those groups.

 Users